jackyzha0/quartz/content/notes/veracity-governance.md

 # Aim

 # Stakeholders
-Three main industries
+- Main Authority e.g., govt
+- Other Participants
 	- Agriculture
-	- Farms
 		- Large Corporations
-			- Possibly a representative (or group of reps) from within the org
 		- Small/Family owned
-			- May not be 'tech savvy'
-			- Can choose to be any type of node.
 	- Food-Manufacturing
-	-
 	- Retail/Marketing
-- + End consumer
+	- Shipping?

+Who operates the nodes?

 Direct: Stakeholders who interact with the blockchain
 Indirect: Stakeholders who are affected by but do not interact with the blockchain